FaridSafi/react-native-gifted-form/README.md

 - SwitchWidget - A switch
 - DatePickerIOSWidget - Date picker for iOS
 - NoticeWidget - A notice information - PR wanted for onPress handler
-- DayPickerWidget (Not ready for production) - A cross platform date picker.
-If you want to use it please submit a PR with ISO weeks support (weeks starting on monday) and a prop to set the years range

 See the sources for props details